Everest Base Camp Trek FAQs

-Do you provide porter or should I carry my luggage?
+Do you provide a porter, or should I carry my luggage?

-Upon your request, while booking the trip, Peregrine Treks do provide you with a porter.
-However, one porter in every group carries luggage of two trekkers.
+Upon your request, Peregrine Treks provides you with a porter while booking the trip.
+However, one porter in every group carries the luggage of two trekkers.
 The maximum amount of weight one porter can carry is 30kg.
-So, each trekker should not pack their bag more than 15 kg.
-Still, you can ask for a private porter with an extra cost.
+So, each trekker should not pack a bag of more than 15 kg.
+Still, you can ask for a private porter at an extra cost.

 How do I pack ideally for the trek?